FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Experiments

 As discussed in methodology, our attack leverages a model-level behavioral bias observed in instruction-tuned LLMs—agents tend to prefer function descriptions that conform to structured invocation templates.
 To empirically validate this hypothesis, we conduct a \textbf{mechanism-level validation experiment} within the \textbf{AgentDriver} system, where we modify its \textit{Function Library} to include three types of function descriptions.
 We evaluate each description style in terms of its function call rate and attack success rate (ASR), as shown in Table~\ref{tab:description_types}.

-This mechanism-level validation confirms that template-style descriptions are selected far more frequently and yield substantially higher attack success rates than both baseline and semantic-only modifications.
-In other words, the function-selection step can be effectively hijacked under our template-injection setting: poisoned function entries behave like in-context examples and are systematically favored by the agent during invocation.
+This mechanism-level validation confirms template-style descriptions are selected far more frequently and yield substantially higher attack success rates than both baseline and semantic-only modifications.
+In other words, the function-selection step effectively hijacked under our template-injection setting: poisoned function entries behave like in-context examples and are systematically favored by the agent during invocation.
 These results validate the \textit{Template-Constrained Invocation Behavior} hypothesized in the methodology and provide a causal explanation for why template-based poisoning yields stronger downstream effects.

-Building on the mechanism-level finding above, we now evaluate the end-to-end impact of these attacks on system performance.
-Specifically, we compare our proposed \textsc{FuncPoison} method against five representative baselines across two multi-agent autonomous driving systems: \textbf{AgentDriver} and \textbf{AgentThink}.
+Building on the mechanism-level finding above, we evaluate the end-to-end impact of these attacks on system performance.
+Specifically, we compare our proposed FuncPoison against five representative baselines across two systems: \textbf{AgentDriver} and \textbf{AgentThink}.

-All attacks are applied under the same input conditions and evaluated using three complementary metrics: L2 Distance (3s average), Collision Rate, and Attack Success Rate (ASR) under thresholds of 3 meters and 6 meters.
-These ASR thresholds capture both fine-grained (3m) and moderate (6m) deviations, enabling a nuanced analysis of the system’s vulnerability.
-The results are summarized in Table~\ref{tab:agentdriver_perf} and Table~\ref{tab:agentthink_perf}, Figure~\ref{fig:AgentDriver attack} and Figure~\ref{fig:AgentThink attack}.
+All attacks are applied under identical input conditions and evaluated using three complementary metrics: L2 Distance (3s average), Collision Rate(Coll.), and Attack Success Rate (ASR) under thresholds of 3 m and 6 m.
+These ASR thresholds capture both fine-grained (3 m) and moderate (6 m) deviations, which roughly correspond to crossing one or two full traffic lanes in real urban environments—an intuitive proxy for safety-critical violations.
+This enables a nuanced analysis of the system’s vulnerability.
+The results are summarized in Tables~\ref{tab:agentdriver_perf}--\ref{tab:agentthink_perf} and Fig.~\ref{fig:AgentDriver attack}--\ref{fig:AgentThink attack}.

 FuncPoison consistently achieves the highest impact across all metrics and both systems.
 On AgentDriver, FuncPoison reaches an average L2 distance of 10.52, significantly surpassing AgentPoison (8.47), and increases the collision rate to 4.58\%.
 Similarly, on AgentThink, FuncPoison yields an L2 of 9.86 and a collision rate of 3.57